quanghieu31/statistical-learning/README.md

-All things related to statistical learning and data manipulation
+All things related to statistical learning and data manipulation for machine learning and modeling projects

-- I read papers that I find useful and important, and then I try to re-implement some of them.
+- Useful papers/methods, try to re-implement some of them
-- I write takeaway notes from An Introduction to Statistical Learning (https://www.statlearning.com/), but now most of my notes are annotated directly in the PDF as I read.
-I plan to review and summarize them later for my own benefit.
+- Takeaway notes from An Introduction to Statistical Learning, most of my notes are annotated directly in the PDF book-- plan to review and summarize them later
-- I also take notes from other readings and practices that I hope to remember in the long term.
+- Practice implementing these techniques on toy data or Kaggle data